

 2012: McIntyre, Joshua

-1. The objective of this prize is to award, encourage and support outstanding students in the School of Biological Sciences in the pursuit of their undergraduate studies.
+1. The objective of this prize is to award, encourage and support outstanding students in Biological Sciences in the pursuit of their undergraduate studies.

 2. The value of the prize shall be $250 on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).